mathurinm/latex/README.md

 ## Frequent errors
 - When writing an operator, don't use `\mathrm{argmin}`.
 Instead, declare a math operator: `\DeclareMathOperator{\argmin}{arg\,min}`
+- Use ampersand (&) in LaTeX only within tabular or array environments for alignment.
+Avoid using it in the `cases` environment.

 ## Minor details
 - Use `` for opening quotes and '' for closing ones